-Sellers.json and SupplyChain are mechanisms used to identify all intermediaries that participate in the money flow all the way from the buying platform back to the publisher.
+The OpenRTB and Sellers.json are mechanisms used to identify all intermediaries that participate in the money flow all the way from the buying platform back to the publisher.

-They does not include any intermediary that does not participate in money flow and doesn’t include systems that are paid a fee for their services, but don’t pay upstream sellers.
-In cases of complicated supply chains, this enables increased transparency and the ability to identify and prevent fraudulent or otherwise unacceptable supply sources, according to the business policies of the consuming advertising system (SSP’s/DSP’s).
+They do not include any intermediary that does not participate in money flow and don’t include systems that are paid a fee for their services but don’t pay upstream sellers.
+In cases of complicated supply chains, this enables increased transparency and the ability to identify and prevent fraudulent or otherwise unacceptable supply sources, according to the business policies of the consuming advertising system (SSPs/DSPs).

-Sellers.JSON is the Ads.txt file of the SSP’s, Exchanges or any Ad Network that participate in reselling the ad space.
+Sellers.JSON is the Ads.txt file of the SSPs, Exchanges, or any Ad Network that participates in reselling the ad space.

-AdServers, Exchanges, Ad Networks and SSP’s need generate the Sellers.JSON file on their root domain (for example: www.aniview.com/sellers.json), and it should include the account ID’s of all the customers that operate under this vendor.
-It should list all the Publishers, Ad Networks and any other SSP’s that generate supply for this specific Advertising System.
+AdServers, Exchanges, Ad Networks, and SSPs need to generate the Sellers.JSON file on their root domain (for example www.aniview.com/sellers.json), and it should include the account IDs of all the customers that operate under this vendor.
+It should list all the Publishers, Ad Networks, and any other SSPs that generate supply for this specific Advertising System.

 OpenRTB SupplyChain Object